fluxio/flux-sdk-js/docs/tutorial/Chapter-4.md

 In Chapter 3 we looked at an example of how to read JSON data from cells in a project data table.
 More specifically, we loaded JSON data into a viewport whenever it resembled geometry.

 But how could we tell the difference between JSON that represents geometry, and arbitrary JSON values?
-Over time, Flux has built a core schema from the different types we’ve encountered.
+Over time, Flux has built a core schema from the different types we've encountered.
 For example, our cube example is represented by a "block" primitive:

 ```json
 {